Asian dishes often contain somewhat higher amounts of carbs. Find out whether miso soup is a keto-friendly exception to this.

 - Net carbs: 4.5 grams

-Other nutrients in miso soup
+Other nutritional details about miso soup

 - Calories: 29.1